muratk5n/thirdwave/en/README.md

 RAND denied it but you never know..

 "Swedish newspaper published leaked U.S. secret plan to destroy German economy..
-As the first newspaper in Europe, Swedish Nya Dagbladet published what appears to be the U.S. classified plans to crush the European economy with a war in Ukraine and an induced energy crisis.

-In what appears to be an exceptional internal leak from the close-to-government think tank RAND Corporation, known among other things to have been behind American foreign and defense policy strategy during the Cold War, a detailed account is given of how the United States planned the energy crisis in Europe"
+Swedish Nya Dagbladet published what appears to be the U.S. classified plans to crush the European economy with a war in Ukraine and an induced energy crisis..
+[It is] an exceptional internal leak from the close-to-government think tank RAND Corporation, known among other things to have been behind American foreign and defense policy strategy during the Cold War, a detailed account is given of how the United States planned the energy crisis in Europe"

 [[-]](https://www.riotimesonline.com/brazil-news/modern-day-censorship/swedish-newspaper-publishes-leaked-u-s-strategic-plan-to-destroy-german-economy/)